Planning ahead can take away the frustration or confusion that may arise when you're eating healthy.

 If you believe the myth that vegetable oil is healthy, it’s not your fault!
 For years, science painted saturated fat as the culprit of weight gain and heart disease, while touting the benefits of vegetable oil.

 But as it turns out, the scientific community had it all wrong!
-The truth is that vegetable oils like soybean and corn are not only highly processed, they’re also full of inflammatory omega-6 fats that can trigger inflammation and all its resulting health issues.
+Vegetable oils like soybean and corn are highly processed.
+They’re also full of inflammatory omega-6 fats.

 So what should you use instead?
 Here are my top choices for cooking oils and when to use them…